-Phase 1 of funding awarded to the Three Schools has supported 53 projects (Three NIHR Research Schools' Mental Health Programme - NIHR School for Primary Care Research).
-Funding was awarded to a diverse range of partners, including practitioners, local authorities and those working in the third sector.
+Funding awarded to the Three Schools in phase I (2021-24) has supported 53 projects (Three NIHR Research Schools' Mental Health Programme - NIHR School for Primary Care Research).
+Awards included a diverse range of partners, including practitioners, local authorities and those working in the third sector.
 Funding also achieved a wide geographical reach, actively working with populations and communities not traditionally engaged in research.
-We have established a Fellowship scheme to develop new research capacity in key topic areas and localities in need of capacity development.
+We established a Fellowship scheme to develop new research capacity in key topic areas and localities in need of capacity development.

-Research funding in phase 2 would build on our early successes, supporting the implementation of evidence into practice and policy.
-As part of our second year monitoring, we identified a number of areas that are not significantly represented in phase 1.
-These include suicide prevention in high-risk groups (including those working in the agricultural sector and young men), mental health in pregnancy, prison mental health, mental health in different religious groups and mental health in military veterans, but applications are not limited to these areas.
+Research funding in phase 2 will build on early successes, supporting the implementation of evidence into practice and policy.
+We have identified several areas that were not significantly represented in phase 1.
+These include suicide prevention in high-risk groups (including those working in the agricultural sector and young men), mental health in pregnancy, prison mental health, mental health in different religious groups and mental health in military veterans.
+In this funding call, highly ranked applications in these areas will be prioritised but we will also consider other topics.